 It is mighty dull in places, but her deft characterizations and little plot threads kept me reading with interest.
 There were even a few times I was not sure where it was going.
 By the end, young Bar matures a little, learns a lesson or two, but does not essentially change much from the not too admirable girl we were introduced to in the beginning.**3 stars out of 5**

-This is not much a review for how marvelous this novel is but it is my favorite of Rosamunde’s “Big” books.
-I felt I had to say something.
+This is not much a review for how marvelous this novel is but it is my favorite of Rosamunde’s “Big” books and I felt I had to say something.
 Her little books are gems, but this one means a lot to me.
 I loved the setting of the novel and the WWII time period in England.
 Loved the romance, but there was too long a time and too long a misunderstanding, where we are teased with them crossing paths again and resolving everything but it just doesn’t happen until the end.
 Such a pleasure to read about two nice people with no horrible “issues”.
 Loved the mini-series as well!

 This is another one of RP’s idle uneducated girl entangled with a selfish cad who finds love with a decent gainfully employed man almost double her age.
 Oh, and it’s in Porthkerrris and her father is an artist.
 Her formula is tried and true, to say the least.
 I don’t mean to sound mean, her books are always charming and I love her.
 I almost took off a star though, because the young girl is petulant and self-pitying throughout.**3 out of 5 stars**